Gotabaya Rajapaksa: Relationship with the media

 Rajapaksa has been accused of threatening journalists on several occasions, including telling two journalists attached to the state-owned Lake House Publications that unless they stop criticising the armed forces "what will happen to you is beyond my control".
 When asked by the two journalists if he was threatening them, he replied "I am definitely not threatening your lives.
 Our services are appreciated by 99 per cent of the people.
 They love the Army Commander (General Sarath Fonseka) and the Army.
 There are Sri Lankan patriots who love us do and will do what is required if necessary."
 In April 2007 he was accused of allegedly calling the editor of the Daily Mirror Champika Liyanaarachchi and threatening her, saying that she would escape reprisals only if she resigned.
 He was also accused of threatening to "exterminate" the Daily Mirror journalist Uditha Jayasinghe for writing articles about the plight of civilian war casualties.

 A 5 December 2008 story from The New York Times quoted his news reporting position as "he insists that journalists should not be allowed to report anything that demoralises the war effort".

 In an editorial titled "A brother out of control" (16 August 2011), The Hindu raised the observation, "President Rajapaksa would be well advised to distance himself swiftly from his brother's stream-of-consciousness on sensitive issues that are not his business.
 This includes an outrageous comment that because a Tamil woman, an "LTTE cadre" who was a British national, interviewed in the Channel 4 documentary was "so attractive" but had been neither raped nor killed by Sri Lankan soldiers, the allegation of sexual assault by soldiers could not be true.
 For this statement alone, Mr. Gotabaya Rajapaksa must be taken to task."

 In May 2015, The Sunday Leader tendered an unconditional apology to Gotabaya Rajapaksa for a series of articles regarding the purchase of MIG 27 airplanes for the Sri Lanka Air Force.

 Alleged corruption

 Sripathi Sooriyarachchi, assassinated journalist Lasantha Wickrematunge and others had accused Rajapaksa of corruption since 2006.
 In 2015 Interpol provided further evidence to the Sri Lankan government on corrupt military procurements.
 In March 2015, a Sri Lankan court imposed a travel ban on Rajapaksa over allegations he used a commercial floating armory as a private arsenal.
 The travel ban was lifted by the court in December 2016.
 UNP MP Mangala Samaraweera claimed that Gotabaya's son illegally occupied a house rented for a consulate in Los Angeles and caused millions of rupees in losses to the state.
 Rajapaksa rejected the allegations regarding occupying a house rented for a consulate in LA.

-Private life
+Personal life

-After the defeat of Mahinda Rajapaksa in the 2015 Presidential elections, he was replaced as Secretary of Defence by B. M. U. D. Basnayake a day after the new president was sworn in.
+Gotabhaya Rajapaksa is married to Ioma and has one son.
+Rajapaksa had dual Sri Lankan and US citizenship but had to renounce his US citizenship prior to running for president in 2019.
+His wife and son retain their US citizenship.